leonbi100/pathfinding/README.md

 * Press 'return' to start visualization
 * Press 'spacebar' to clear grid
 * Press 'esc' to exit
-> Note: This implementation does not consider diagonal jumps from one square to another.

 ## Requirements
 * [Python3](https://www.python.org/downloads/)